 SHINE SA has an extensive library with free membership available to all South Australians.
 SHINE SA’s Resource Centre features a selection of resources and activities for teaching relationships and sexual health education and is available to schools for an annual membership fee.
 Most resources can be supplied via the Department for Education courier system.

 SHINE SA provides an extensive library containing information relevant for parents/carers of children of various ages and abilities.
 Counselling support is available for individuals or as a couple and for referrals.
 Parent/Carer Information Evenings are offered at SHINE SA Woodville.
 Our Schools Education and Support team can also provide support for schools to host a parent information on site.

 For more information see Parents.

-SHine SA’s support for schools is informed by current research and statistics.
+SHINE SA’s support for schools is informed by current research.